+Focus on...

-Focus on... what to expect at an ED clinic
+what to expect at an ED clinic

 Your doctor may refer you to a specialist service such as an ED (erectile dysfunction) clinic, which offers treatment for erection problems.
-You might see one or all of the health professionals listed on page 17.
-They will be used to talking about sexual problems and should help make you feel more comfortable talking about them.
+You might see one or all of the health professionals listed on page 18.
+They will be used to talking about sexual problems and should help make you feel more comfortable.

 What happens at the appointment will vary, but you will probably have a chat about your sex life, any concerns you have, any other health problems and how you're feeling generally.
-If you have a partner, you can ask them to go with you to the appointment.
+If you have a partner, you may want to ask them to go with you to the appointment.

-A doctor or nurse will check your blood pressure and heart rate, and may do a blood test.
+A doctor or nurse will check your blood pressure and heart rate.
+They may also do a blood test to check testosterone levels as well as things such as diabetes and high cholesterol.
 They might also check how you are physically.
 They might check your penis and testicles - this will be done in a private room or behind a curtain.

-You'll be able to find out more about the treatments available.
-And you might be able to try some of the treatments during the appointment to see whether they work.
+You will be able to find out more about the treatments available.
+You might be able to try some of the treatments during the appointment to see whether they work.